jbx-protocol/juice-docs-v1/protocol/api/contracts/or-controllers/jbcontroller/write/changetokenof.md

   * `_projectId` is the ID of the project to which the changed token belongs.
   * `_token` is the new token, which must adhere to the [`IJBToken`](../../../interfaces/ijbtoken.md) specification.
   * `_newOwner` is an address to transfer the current token's ownership to.
 This is optional, but it cannot be done later.
-* Through the [`requirePermission`](../../or-abstract/jboperatable/modifiers/requirepermission.md) modifier, the function is only accessible by the project's owner, or from an operator that has been given the `JBOperations.CHANGE_TOKEN` permission by the project owner for the provided `_projectId`.
+* Through the [`requirePermission`](../../or-abstract/jboperatable/modifiers/requirepermission.md) modifier, the function is only accessible by the project's owner, or from an operator that has been given the [`JBOperations.CHANGE_TOKEN`](../../../../libraries/jboperations.md) permission by the project owner for the provided `_projectId`.
+* The function overrides a function definition from the [`IJBController`](../../../../interfaces/ijbcontroller.md) interface.
 * The function doesn't return anything.

 ### Body